 Circle of Care

-- Help people with CF live a fuller, more engaged lifestyle
+- Programs that support persons with CF living a fuller, more engaged lifestyle

-- Improve the overall support of family members of patients
+- Programs that improve the overall support of the family members of patients with CF

-- Support patients in taking more ownership of their healthcare
+- Programs or tools that support patients with CF taking more ownership of their healthcare

 Clinical Trial Data Sharing